rf/tylus/README.md

     tylus path/to/Resources

 and you'll have a style.js file.
-In your app.js,
+Copy tylus/lib/tylus.js into your Resources directory, then, in app.js:

     Ti.include('tylus.js');
     T.load('style');